 The iMac Pro is not eligible for storage upgrades, since the T2 chip encrypts all data and the SSDs are proprietary.
 GPU upgrades are not available since it is soldered down.

 The 2019 cheese-grater Mac Pro allows CPU, GPU, RAM, and storage upgrades, along with many other repairs.
-However, some parts are expensive, and all parts are invariable expensive.
+However, many of these parts are quite expensive due to Apple's pricing and the Mac Pro's workstation-grade nature.

 Fairphones 2, 3, and 4 have modular components and are far easier to repair than many other phones on the market.
 For most service procedures, our service fee for Fairphones 2 and up is zero, since we do not need any consumables to open the phone.